 While human health insurance is assumed to be the answer to our species’ high health care costs, comparatively few pet owners have taken out pet insurance policies for their animals’ veterinary bills.
-There could be a variety of reasons for this – ranging from a lack of knowledge surrounding the potential costs of veterinary care to people assuming that pet insurance just isn’t “worth it” because nobody else seems to have it – though the fact remains that the cost versus risk calculation for pet insurance is still unclear for most pet owners.
+There could be a variety of reasons for this – ranging from a lack of knowledge surrounding the potential costs of veterinary care to people assuming that pet insurance just isn’t “worth it” because nobody else seems to have it.
+But, the fact remains that the cost versus risk calculation for pet insurance is still unclear for most pet owners.

 Is Pet Insurance Worth the Cost?